kokus/demousc/README.md

 ### Making use of phpstan for static analysis

+## PHPCs

+To run `phpcs` use the robo command: `lando robo phpcs` which will run `phpcs` on the codebase, excluding common locations for third party code, and return a list of errors.

+Documentation for `phpcs` can be found at https://github.com/squizlabs/PHP_CodeSniffer The settings are in the phpcs.xml file.

+## PHPStan

 To run `phpstan` use the robo command: `lando robo analyse` which will run `phpstan` on the codebase, excluding common locations for third party code, and return a list of errors and suggestions for code improvement.